nikitanagargoje4/mjwellery/README.md

 ---

 **Note**: This implementation includes Razorpay integration with proper security measures.
-In production, ensure proper backend integration for enhanced security and compliance.
+In production, ensure proper backend integration for enhanced security and compliance.# mj